Chimerus/hogwarts_crud-1/README.md

 ## Setup - DONT RUN ANY RAILS CONFIG COMMANDS

-For this repository into your own Github account.
+Fork this repository into your own Github account.
 Then clone it to your machine, OUTSIDE of your `wdi/pluto` repo.
 This app is to be tracked separately from your work.
 Then view all of the branches on the origin remote. **DONT RUN ANY RAILS CONFIG COMMANDS YET(db:create, migrate, etc..).**

 ```bash
 git clone this_repo_ssh.git